Plastic products contain harmful chemicals that have been linked to cancer, asthma, allergies, and other health complications.

 • Buy Bulk ingredients from plastic-free shops to reduce plastic packaging on dry foods that can leach into food.

 • Sleep in Natural Fibres, consider the fabrics you’re choosing for your beddings and living environment.
-Synthetic fabrics shed microplastics into the water you use to wash them and linger in your laundry machine and sinks etc. Synthetic fabrics are also extremely irritating to the skin, eyes and respiratory system.
-Choose quality natural fabrics like certified organic cotton, linen for bedding and upholstery around your home.
+Synthetic fabrics shed microplastics into the water you use to wash them, and they linger in your laundry machine, sinks, etc. Synthetic fabrics are also extremely irritating to the skin, eyes and respiratory system.
+Choose quality natural fabrics like certified organic cotton and linen for bedding and upholstery throughout your home.

-• Increase Fresh Produce in your diet; increasing the amount of fresh fruits and vegetables your diet is composed of thus reducing the need for food with plastic wrappings or cardboard.
+• Increase Fresh Produce in your diet; increasing the amount of fresh fruits and vegetables in your diet thus reduces the need for food with plastic wrappings or cardboard.

 • Search for plastic-free alternatives.
 For example, you can switch out your plastic food containers for glass ones to store leftovers.
-Reusable beeswax wraps can replace plastic wrap, stainless-steel straws can replace plastic ones, choosing bar soap over bottled soap or using reusable water bottles and mugs rather than single-use options.
+Reusable beeswax wraps can replace plastic wrap, stainless-steel straws can replace plastic ones, and choose bar soap over liquid soap or use reusable water bottles and mugs rather than single-use options.

-With the zero-waste movement gaining widespread popularity and traction in past years, finding alternatives to plastic is easier than ever.
+With the zero-waste movement gaining widespread popularity and traction in recent years, finding alternatives to plastic is easier than ever.

 Visit our section on: Child care, Housekeeping and Personal hygiene for more healthy solutions.